-This chapter includes legal notices that apply to your membership in our plan.
+This chapter includes legal notices that apply to your membership in Our plan.
 Key terms and their definitions appear in alphabetical order in the last chapter of your Member Handbook.

-A. Notice about laws .149
+Α. Notice about laws 145

-Notice about nondiscrimination
+В. Notice about nondiscrimination 145

-c.
-Notice about Medicare as a second payer and Medical Assistance as a payer of
+C. Notice about Medicare as a second payer and Medical Assistance as a payer of

-last resort 149
+last resort 145